Satellite images show dolphin troops along the coast near Nampo, North Korea.

 According to USNI News, suspected dolphin troops or fish farms have been revealed in North Korea, proving the Naval Marine Mammal Program in satellite images along the coast near Nampo, North Korea.

-This article goes beyond military purposes, but to highlight the fact that dolphins remain in captivity to train for military purposes in floating enclosures.
+This article goes beyond military purposes but highlights the fact that dolphins remain in captivity to train for military purposes in floating enclosures.

 According to the U.S. Naval Association News Network reported on November 12, some animal enclosures appeared in the sea off the west coast of Nampo, North Korea.